ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

   static = false
 ```

-1. Create a new output folder for your experiment, for example
+- Create a new output folder for your experiment, for example
   `/ve_example/experiment2_out/`.

-#### Run experiment 2
+#### Run HydroDry experiment

 To run the static model use the following command, making sure that it points to your
 updated configuration file and a clear output directory: